Maplenormandy/sshbot/canada/pid_controller_v1/README.md

 PID Controller v1
 =================

 Is actually a PD controller.
-Implements a /cmd_vel and /odom channel for the motors from Maple at 60 Hz.
+Implements a /cmd_vel and /odom_partial (see maple_odom_parser) channel for the motors from Maple at 60 Hz.
 To run, deploy it to the Maple, then run the rosserial_python serial node.

 If it's working, then the LED will blink at 60 Hz (which is fast).